 Mitchell helped me with his app "ESP Alerts" it lets you choose which app will send notifications to the Esp32 chip.
-I couldn't use my Amazon tablet, gave me some errors but Mitchell gave me an APK and it downloaded successfully, don't know if it actually works though because I cant get the program onto the Esp32.
-Still working on that.
+I couldn't use my Amazon tablet, gave me some errors but Mitchell gave me an APK and it downloaded successfully, it works as expected.
+The ESP32 and tablet communicate well.

 Esp32 Dev Module (Wroom32)